mecsa/mecsa-st/README.md

 ## Scoring
 In addition to the technical results of the analysis, mecsa-st provides an accessible and easy to understand summary of the results scoring the email service analysed in the following categories: confidentiality, authenticity (protection against phishing and identity theft) and integrity.

 * **Confidentiality**: Evaluates the capacity to protect the incoming/outgoing email communications, from being read by third parties that could be listening the communication channel or impersonating the recipient.
-The protocols that ([MECSA](https://mecsa.jrc.ec.europa.eu)) uses to score this category are StartTLS, x509, DANE, DNSSEC and MTA-STS.
+The protocols that [MECSA](https://mecsa.jrc.ec.europa.eu) uses to score this category are StartTLS, x509, DANE, DNSSEC and MTA-STS.

 * **Phishing and Identity Theft**: Measures the capacity of email providers to facilitate the identification of email messages sent from unauthorized third parties.
-In particular, ([MECSA](https://mecsa.jrc.ec.europa.eu)) uses SPF, DKIM, DMARC, and DNSSEC to evaluate this category.
+In particular, [MECSA](https://mecsa.jrc.ec.europa.eu) uses SPF, DKIM, DMARC, and DNSSEC to evaluate this category.

 * **Integrity**: Evaluates the capacity to facilitate the detection of modified messages (content received differs from content sent), and the generation of evidence that messages have not been modified.
-The security standards that ([MECSA](https://mecsa.jrc.ec.europa.eu)) applies to score this category are DKIM, DMARC and DNSSEC
+The security standards that [MECSA](https://mecsa.jrc.ec.europa.eu) applies to score this category are DKIM, DMARC and DNSSEC

 The score value assigned to each category depends on which email security protocols are supported by the email provider tested, the specific way in which they are implemented and the policies deployed.
 This relation can be modified through a .json file (commons/scoring.json).
 The specific score value will be calculated on the basis of the combination of supported protocols and policy evaluations described in this file.

-It is important to note that given the limitations of meca-st, the command line version of [(MECSA)](https://mecsa.jrc.ec.europa.eu), the score values obtained here will not be aligned by those provided in the online [(MECSA)](https://mecsa.jrc.ec.europa.eu).
-As explained above in this README, this is because the online [(MECSA)](https://mecsa.jrc.ec.europa.eu) service provides a more exhaustive security analysis of the communications considering not only the email inbound services (email reception) but also the outbound ones (email delivery).
+It is important to note that given the limitations of mecsa-st, the command line version of [MECSA](https://mecsa.jrc.ec.europa.eu), the score values obtained here will not be aligned by those provided in the online [MECSA](https://mecsa.jrc.ec.europa.eu).
+As explained above in this README, this is because the online [MECSA](https://mecsa.jrc.ec.europa.eu) service provides a more exhaustive security analysis of the communications considering not only the email inbound services (email reception) but also the outbound ones (email delivery).

 ## License